 Led by 3 star Michelin chef Yannick Alléno, Christian Dior’s flagship resort is one of St Tropez’s best restaurants for an excellent lunch upon the manicured lawns of a stunning Provençal estate.
 An elite clientele gather under the shade of the three-story compound adjacent to the Place des Lices.
 Equally one may sit indoors among 18th Century Christian Dior interior design by Peter Marino, including terracotta floors, marble furnishings and large French windows looking onto the garden.
 The food, as expected, is as delightful as the St Tropez restaurant’s charming hospitality.

-For more information on how you can rent a villa near bars and restaurants in St Tropez, contact Emilia Jedamska on [email protected] and experience the myriad culinary delights of this luxurious holiday resort on the French Riviera.
+For more information on how you can rent a villa near bars and restaurants in St Tropez, contact Emilia Jedamska on [email protected] and experience the myriad of culinary delights that Saint Tropez has to offer.